-O’Donnell Consulting performs materials, weld and metallurgical consulting services, including testing, failure analysis, and repair.
-We have been performing these services for over 40 years, helping clients solve their structural integrity issues, extending fatigue life, and improving component performance.
+We perform materials, weld and metallurgical inspections, testing, troubleshooting, and repair – assisting clients for over 40 years, resolving structural integrity issues, extending fatigue life, and improving component performance.

 Often, design life is often compromised through inadequate manufacturing processes such as welding, thermal/ transient conditions, and high temperature conditions.
 At elevated temperatures, creep, and component strains occur, especially in welded and bolted joint connections.

 We perform design, analysis and troubleshooting of welded and non-welded structures – providing materials testing, metallurgy, remaining life assessments, and failure analysis of boilers, turbines, pumps, and valves among many other components, including:

 - (Mechanical and corrosion) testing to standards including ASTM, ASME, AWS and API

 - X-Ray Spectroscopy